Rishit-dagli/Rishit-dagli.github.io/_posts/2025-09-27-simulation.md

 })();
 </script>

-A good portion of this content was originally the first set of notes for a course I took, called *Topics in Computer Graphics: Seminar on Physics Based Animation* mainly as an excercise to remind myself of the basic ideas when I was taking the course.
+Some things I learned for a course I took, called *Topics in Computer Graphics: Seminar on Physics Based Animation* mainly as an excercise to remind myself of the pre-requisites when I was taking the course.
 I would credit a lot of this content to the course.

 Arguably the primary areas of computer graphics are,